Mark-Emmanuel311/Mark-Emmanuel311/README.md

 - Web development (Frontend & Backend)
 - Networking and system security

+💡 **Fun Fact:** The first computer virus was created as an experiment and was called the "Creeper" virus.
+It displayed the message: *"I’M THE CREEPER, CATCH ME IF YOU CAN!"* — a challenge that led to the creation of the first antivirus!

 ## 🛠️ Languages, Technologies & Tools

 ### Programming Languages